-In version 1.0 of the style attributes table, the elidedFallbackNameId field was omitted.
+In version 1.0 of the 'STAT' table, the elidedFallbackNameId field was not included.
 Use of version 1.0 is deprecated.
 Version 1.1 adds the elidedFallbackNameId field.
 Version 1.2 adds support for the format 4 axis value table; otherwise, version 1.2 and version 1.1 are the same.

 The elidedFallbackNameId field provides a name that can be used when composing a name if all of the axis-value names are elidable.
 For example, "Normal" weight and "Roman" slant may both be marked as elidable axis-value names, and so a composed name for normal weight and Roman slant may result in an empty string.
 The elidedFallbackNameId is used to provide an alternative name ID to use in this case, such as "Regular".
 In many fonts, this may reference name ID 17 or name ID 2.